 Paducah Cooperative Ministry (PCM)

 PCM has been ministering to the needs of the residents of McCracken County for more than 40 years.
 This ecumenical organization provides food pantry assistance, a homeless shelter, emergency relief, and more.
-Deacon Terry Larbes is currently the PCM Board of Directors Chairperson; if you have questions or concerns, feel free to contact him at [email protected].
 Volunteers age 21 and over are needed to assist with food pick up or delivery, sorting/collecting donations, special events, and more.

 Paducah Cooperative Ministry: 270-442-6795